-j) Support fees from Bank of South Pacific Limited (BSP)
+i) Support fees from Bank of South Pacific Limited (BSP)

-According to the Support Deed between BSP and BSP Convertible Notes Limited dated 5 March 2010, BSP has agreed to ensure that, on and immediately after each payment of dividend on the Fiji class shares under BSP Convertible Notes Limited, the company will satisfy the solvency test.
+Under the Support Deed between BSP and BSP Convertible Notes Limited dated 5 March 2010, BSP has agreed to ensure that, on and immediately after each payment of dividend on the Fiji class shares under BSP Convertible Notes Limited, the company will satisfy the solvency test.

 Accordingly, the company receives support fees from BSP to preclude the company not satisfying the solvency test on and immediately after each payment of dividend.
 The solvency test is to ensure that the company is able to pay its debts in full as they fall due.
+Support fees are recognised in profit or loss when received.

-k) Value added tax (VAT)
+j) Value added tax (VAT)